tls-attestation/exported-attestation/draft-fossati-rats-exported-attestation.md

 --- abstract

-This specification defines a method for two parties in a communication interaction to exchange attestation evidence and attestation results using exported authenticators, as defined in RFC 9261.
+This specification defines a method for two parties in a communication interaction to exchange Attestation Evidence and Attestation Results using exported authenticators, as defined in RFC 9261.
 This approach falls into the category of post-handshake attestation by exchanging payloads in the application layer protocol while binding the remote attestation to the underlying communication channel.
 This document supports both the passport and background check models from the RATS architecture.

 --- middle